What are the health benefits of meditation?

 What does meditation do to the brain?

-There is a lot of research into the physiology of meditation, but little from recent years.
-In summary, results show that meditation activates the parts of the brain involved in attention and control of the autonomic nervous system.
+There is a body of research exploring the physiology of meditation, although much of it is not recent.
+Broadly, it shows that meditation activates areas of the brain linked to attention, awareness, and regulation of the autonomic nervous system.

 Meditation for healing

-Studies into mindfulness-based stress reduction training show the health benefits of meditation.
-After just eight weeks of training, the positive effects on medical symptoms of patients with no relief from chronic pain last for up to a year.
-Other studies show the effects lasting for up to four years.
-Although mindfulness is not meditation, it is the practice of meditation that helps you achieve mindfulness.
+Studies into mindfulness-based stress reduction show the health benefits of meditation.
+After just eight weeks of training, improvements in chronic pain can last for up to a year, even in patients who previously found little relief.
+Other studies suggest these effects may last for several years.

 Why meditate?